 In 2003 Jack Straw, then British Foreign Secretary, used the phrase “a complete Horlicks” to describe the infamous error-strewn dossier regarding the weapons of mass destruction in Iraq.
-It caused a few raised eyebrows at the time and the Daily Mirror political commentator wrote: “Few of us had ever heard this expression before.” and indeed the phrase perhaps betrayed the company Jack Straw now kept when a Mr Colin Price from Barking in Essex wrote to the Daily Telegraph explaining that it “originated in the 1980s as a Sloane Ranger euphemism for “bollocks” or “complete balls-up”.’
+Many people were confused as to what he meant and the Daily Mirror political commentator wrote: “Few of us had ever heard this expression before”.
+The phrase perhaps betrayed the company Jack Straw now kept.
+Mr Colin Price from Barking in Essex wrote to the Daily Telegraph explaining that it “originated in the 1980s as a Sloane Ranger euphemism for “bollocks” or “complete balls-up”.’

 The expression has now dropped out of use much like the Sloane Rangers who first used it and even the drink itself – although the beverage has now been around for more than 150 years.
 Horlicks was invented in 1873 by two English brothers James and William Horlick who had emigrated to Chicago.
 It was initially thought of as a nourishing children’s drink it instead became more popular with adults who would drink it before they went to sleep.
 It never became particularly popular in America (although a mountain range in Antartica was named after the drink by the American explorer Richard Byrd in 1935) and the main manufacturing of the drink moved to Slough near London in 1908.
 The following year Horlicks became popular as a provision for North Pole and South Pole expeditions including those by Robert Peary, Roald Amundsen, and of course Robert Falcon Scott.